-The Framework for Teaching News Literacy is designed to support educators in working toward this mission by providing common standards, essential questions, and knowledge/skills objectives, along with suggested performance tasks and learning activities.
-Our framework can be used for integrating news literacy into existing curriculum, or as the basis for creating stand-alone courses or units.
+The Framework for Teaching News Literacy outlines thoughtful planning for instruction in news literacy by providing common standards, essential questions, and knowledge/skills objectives, along with suggested performance tasks and learning activities.

 The NLP Framework is organized around the 3-stage, "backward design" process of Understanding by Design (UbD)®, a widely used curriculum design framework developed by Wiggins and McTighe (2005).
 UbD focuses on building the conceptual understandings (the "big ideas") associated with becoming news-literate and preparing students to apply their learning in authentic ways.
 UbD connects best practices in planning, teaching and assessing based on research in cognitive psychology and validated by studies on student achievement.
 It ensures educational value by offering time to teach and time to learn through deepened understanding with clearly articulated desired results.